tpkelly/gaming-the-system/games_for_life/README.md

 ![Great Brain Experiment: Impulsivity challenge](../images/Impulsivity.jpg)

 The researchers posited that the large number of smartphones would allow them to investigate variability in the population which would not be possible at a laboratory scale.
-During the first phase of the experiment, 60,000 participants submitted anonymous data, with their performance at in the games as well as age and education data.
+During the first phase of the experiment, 60,000 participants submitted anonymous data, with their performance, age and level of education.